PhoenixTales/phoenix-docs/lore/gods.md

 It should be obvious, that the assignment of the professions is only meant to be a general tendency and a traditional association; there can be several reasons for why one may prefer and pray to another god for particular, individual reasons.

+It should also be obvious how poor all of these aspects have been developed in the Gothic universe, missing so much potential storytelling that was implied by the premises of the gods but never found expression in the game.

 ```
 TODO: Add additional reasoning for the assignments